 Nîmes is the home of a number of notable Roman monuments, including the Maison Carreé and the Nîmes Arena.
 It became a Roman Colony sometime around 28 BC and was known as the Colony of Nemausus.
 Caesar Augustus gave Nemausus ramparts of six kilometers that surrounded the city reinforced by fourteen towers.
 You will be seeing one of the towers and one of the remaining gates.

 An aqueduct, the Pont Du Gard was built to bring water from 20 kilometers to the North, and Nîmes is also home to one of the most well preserved Roman Temples called the Maison Carreé.
-The Arena was built at the end of the 2nd. century, and is considered the best preserved amphitheater in France.
+The Arena was built at the end of the 2nd. century, and is considered the best-preserved amphitheater in France.
 It is still used for bullfights and concerts in the present day.
 It has a capacity of 26,000.
-Because of the rich aforementioned heritage, Nîmes has been known as the French Rome.
+Because of the rich aforementioned heritage, Nîmes is known as the Rome of France.